tjvonbr/sprint-challenge--advanced-css/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive websites are adjusted for different devices with larger or smaller viewports.
+However, widths are still hard coded using pixels as opposed to responsive units such as percentages.
+In short, responsive websites are more accomodating because percentages can handle any size viewport, where pixels cannot.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means that the website is designed for mobile devices first as opposed to desktops.
+Larger devices are accomodated after the the mobile design has been satisfied.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Using 62.5% allows you to use the power of 10 as opposed to 16 when using rems as your unit for font-size.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing allows you to have more efficient code.
+To me, preprocessors offer you shortcuts that aren't available in vanilla CSS.
+This seems to be especially true in scenarios where I would have to retype the same lines of code many times--even if a few selectors must be changed.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is the parametric mixin.
+I didn't use them extensively in this project because I didn't see a huge need for them.
+But I could see larger projects requiring these mixins frequently.
+I'm going to try using a parametric mixin for styling containers in the future, simply because I use those frequently to organize my page.
+Right now, media queries are giving me the most trouble.
+I understand them at the conceptual level, but I'm not able to get them to change my page--at least for the sprint challenge.
+I was successfully able to use them in the preprocessing-II project.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.